helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 # Summary

-Currently the Proof-of-Coverage Oracles reward the 14 first hotspots (defined in *default_max_witnesses_per_poc* ) reporting a witness.
+Currently, the Proof-of-Coverage Oracles reward the 14 first hotspots (defined in *default_max_witnesses_per_poc* ) reporting a witness.
 This rewards the fastest hotspots, incentivizing fiber backhauls and specific hardware models that happen to be able to produce fast signatures.
-The result is that always the same hotspots are selected, making others unviable even if they provide unique and useful coverage for the network.
+The result is that always the same hotspots are selected, making others not viable even if they provide unique and useful coverage for the network.
 In other words, it punishes hotspots for falling short of millisecond optimizations when the LoRaWAN protocol functions to the order of seconds - [see also](#rewarded-hotspots-for-witnesses).
 But a hotspot’s utility in providing LoRaWAN coverage depends on having “good enough” response times, not on being amongst the absolute fastest as absolute speeds provide no marginal utility: the Uplink does not have a particular time-window, the Downlink time windows is up to 2 seconds, and the Join process up to 6 seconds.

-We see a continous decrease of the number of [hotspots not participating to PoC anymore](#network-hotspot-loss-acceleration) over time, 41K (10%) are not seen anymore since August 15th compared to July 1st.
-The situations that is excluding or inequaly rewarding a hostpot, when providing a valuable coverage, does not help is stabilize the number of active hotposts over time.
+We see a continuous decrease of the number of [hotspots not participating to PoC anymore](#network-hotspot-loss-acceleration) over time, 41K (10%) are not seen anymore since August 15th compared to July 1st.
+The situations that is excluding or unequally rewarding a hotspot, when providing a valuable coverage, does not help is stabilize the number of active hotspots over time.

 This HIP proposes to evolve the hotspot selection by adding a response time window
 - to eliminate only slow hotspots that fail to meet LoRaWAN-grade timing constraints
-- to push helium hotspots to improve their reponse time, over time, reasonably.
+- to push helium hotspots to improve their response time, over time, reasonably.

 # Motivation